Hida Takayama Cultural Itinerary (1 Day): Wood & Sake

 Item ¥ Range Notes

-Admission ¥0–¥1,500 Many streets free; typical sites (Jinya/Folk Village/museums) modest fees.
+Admission ¥0–¥1,500 Many streets are free; typical sites such as Jinya, Folk Village, and museums have modest fees.

-Food / Tea ¥2,000–¥4,000 Casual lunch + café/snack; dinner depends on choice (try Hida beef specialties).
+Food / Tea ¥2,000–¥4,000 Casual lunch + café or snack; dinner depends on choice.

-Optional ¥0–¥4,000 Workshops, extra exhibits, short taxi segments; day-trip buses priced separately.
+Optional ¥0–¥4,000 Workshops, extra exhibits, short taxi segments, or day-trip buses.

 Total (per person / day) ¥5,000–¥11,000 Tier: ¥¥ (standard)